 : Paying a Civil Administrative Penalty

 How Payment Shall Be Made.
-Each penalty shall be paid by certified check, cashier's check, or money order payable to the order of the Commonwealth of Massachusetts.
+Each penalty shall be paid by certified check, cashier's check, money order, or electronic payment payable to the order of the Commonwealth of Massachusetts.
 No other form of payment shall be accepted.

 When Payment Shall Be Made.